trovit/reffects/.github/PULL_REQUEST_TEMPLATE.md

 ### Summary

-Explain what issue this pull requets solves, or what feature is adding to the project.
-So others can review better the code.
+Explain what issue this pull request solves, or what feature is adding to the project, so others can review better the code.

 **Linked issue:** <!-- Add the link to the related linked issue (if any) -->